mcantelon/fashion-quest/README.md

 Creative Commons Attribution-ShareAlike 2.0 Generic.
 It was cropped.
 His other photos can be seen at http://www.flickr.com/photos/apuch.

+The door photo at game/locations/images/hallway.jpg is by vp_foz, (c) Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic.
+It was cropped.
+His other photos can be seen at http://www.flickr.com/photos/vp_foz.

+The bedroom photo at game/locations/images/bedroom.jpg is by Stacy Michelle, (c) Creative Commons Attribution 2.0 Generic.
+It was cropped.
+Her other photos can be seen at http://www.flickr.com/photos/stacymbass.

 Thanks to Why the Lucky Stiff for creating Shoes and inspiring the creative use of computers!
 We miss you!